-Table 2-13, Comparison of Alternatives, Wild Horse and Burro Management, presents management by alternative for this management issue.
+Table 21-12, Comparison of Alternatives, Wild Horse and Burro Management, presents management by alternative for this management issue.

-Table 2-13.
+Table 21-12.
 Comparison of Alternatives, Wild Horse and Burro Management

 Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 All states (where wild horses and burros overlap with GRSG): • Manage wild horse and burro populations within established appropriate management levels (AML). • Incorporate GRSG habitat objectives into wild horse and burro management (e.g., herd management area plans, AML) monitoring, and gather prioritization, with prioritization of such activities in SFAs, then PHMA, then GHMA. • CO, ID, NV/CA, OR, UT: Prioritize gathers in GRSG SFAs and PHMA unless removals are necessary in other areas to address higher priority issues, including herd health impacts.
 Same as Alternative I, except removal of references to SFAs for the states that removed them, and removal of the reference to GHMA in UT, which removed that HMA type under this alternative.
 No new wild horse and burro herd management areas would be designated in areas that overlap PHMA.
 Where there are currently herd management areas, wild horses and burros would be removed.
 Because there would be no wild horse and burros herd management areas in PHMA, the wild horse and burro objectives and associated management actions associated with GRSG would be removed.
 These areas will be monitored and any wild horses or burros that re-establish in PHMA will be removed.
-Same as Alternative 2, except references to GHMA in Utah would be retained and applied to GHMA as defined under this alternative Same as Alternative 2, except references to GHMA in Utah would be retained and applied to GHMA as defined under this alternative.
+Same as Alternative 2, except references to GHMA in Utah would be retained and applied to GHMA as defined under this alternative.
+Same as Alternative 4.